Wojtek120/Charity-webpage/readme.md

-# Chess-openings-web-trainer
+# Charity Website
->The purpose of this project is to made a website that helps user learn chess openings.
+> A website of a charity organization through which you can donate to the selected institution.

 ## Used
 + [Maven](https://maven.apache.org/)